MEEN 617 - Mechanical Vibrations – SPRING 2013

 Cylinder rolling inside a pipe

-Gondola swinging Pendulum & base motion
+Gondola swinging

-Elevator SYSTEM start up
+Elevator System start up

 4